apostrophecms/stagecoach2/README.md

 > Configure the webhook to trigger only for the same branch name that is in your webhook URL, unless you need it to trigger for another reason, for instance when a dependency is updated in another repo that you maintain.

-**Step 4.** Create a slack webhook and add it to your configuration as shown above.
+**Step 7.** Create a slack webhook and add it to your configuration as shown above.
 This is how you will receive notice of deployments, including links to monitor deployment progress.

-**Step 5.** For private projects, add a github deployment key in github, and include that in your project's settings as shown above.
+**Step 8.** For private projects, add a github deployment key in github, and include that in your project's settings as shown above.
 Otherwise `stagecoach2` won't be able to deploy your project.

-**Step 6.** Push any trivial change to your project to verify success.
+**Step 9.** Push any trivial change to your project to verify success.
 Deployment details will appear in the Slack channel associated with the Slack webhook you created.

 > "What if I don't use Slack?"
 Tip: Slack webhooks expect a JSON-encoded POST with a "text" property.
-You can create your own adapter for your own monitor.
+You can create your own adapter for your own reporting service.

 ## For users of stagecoach classic